China Merchants Bank Announces Board Composition and Governance Structure - TipRanks.com

 More about China Merchants Bank Co

-China Merchants Bank Co., Ltd. is a joint stock company incorporated in the People’s Republic of China, primarily operating in the banking industry.
-It offers a range of financial services and products, focusing on retail and corporate banking, wealth management, and investment banking.
+China Merchants Bank Co., Ltd. is a joint stock company incorporated in the People’s Republic of China, operating in the banking industry.
+It provides a range of financial services and products, focusing on both corporate and retail banking sectors.

 Average Trading Volume: 18,434